“Heart is the best use of tutors I have ever seen.”Kaneka Turner – CMS Elementary Math Specialist for Title I schools

 An urgent need…

 Many students have learned to follow rules and procedures without a deep understanding of what they are doing and why.
-With the introduction of more rigorous standards in 2013, which emphasize critical thinking skills and reading, math proficiency rates plummeted, with 56% of economically disadvantaged students in Charlotte Mecklenburg Schools (CMS) scoring below grade level in 3rd – 8th grade math in 2017.
+With the introduction of more rigorous standards in 2013, which emphasize critical thinking skills and reading, math proficiency rates plummeted, with 56% of economically disadvantaged students in Charlotte Mecklenburg Schools (CMS) scoring below grade level in 3rd – 8th-grade math in 2018.
 Without a strong foundation in math, these students will struggle in Algebra I, a high school graduation requirement.
 However, if given hands-on experiences that target conceptual gaps, these students can catch up to grade level and access higher levels of learning.

 …met with a powerful resource

 Volunteer time is one of the only resources available to high-poverty public schools not yet being fully leveraged.
 Community members are willing to help but have limited time to commit and need to know their efforts are making an impact.
-Heart’s activity-based, structured curriculum and on-site support enables all volunteers to be effective in delivering one-on-one instruction, with a commitment of just one hour per week.
+Heart Tutoring’s activity-based, structured curriculum and on-site support enables all volunteers to be effective in delivering one-on-one instruction, with a commitment of just one hour per week.

 50 hours per week: Collectively, Heart Tutoring volunteers provide 50 hours per week, per school, of targeted, one-on-one instruction that would otherwise not be available.

 High leverage: Because of Heart Tutoring’s volunteer-driven model, every dollar invested in a marginal school unlocks twice the value in resources to students.